-Additionally, it should provide zero-knowledge security to the organization; for managing its most sensitive data, nothing less should be acceptable.
+Additionally, it should provide Zero-Trust Encryption to the organization; for managing its most sensitive data, nothing less should be acceptable.
 What is the most sensitive data?
 Encryption keys, so it is essential to ensure that no one but you has visibility or access to them.

-Is it at all possible to achieve zero-knowledge when it comes to encryption keys?
-In order to achieve zero-knowledge when keeping your keys at a third-party vendor (and maintain complete ownership over them), a solution is required where the provider is unable to see or access the keys cryptographically.
+Is it at all possible to achieve Zero-Trust Encryption when it comes to encryption keys?
+In order to achieve Zero-Trust Encryption when keeping your keys at a third-party vendor (and maintain complete ownership over them), a solution is required where the provider is unable to see or access the keys cryptographically.

 Fragmented keys are a common practice.
 A key isn’t kept in a single location but broken to pieces, making it more difficult to obtain the entire key.
 But, at the moment of encryption, or decryption, the key is assembled in order to lock or unlock.
 And at that moment, the key in its entirety is visible and accessible to malicious attacks by proxy of the cloud provider.

-Zero-Knowledge in secrets and keys management seems to be unattainable and indeed it was, until now.
+Zero-Trust Encryption in secrets and keys management seems to be unattainable and indeed it was, until now.
 A new technology, DFC – Distributed Fragments Cryptography – by AKEYLESS, is enabling the use of fragmented encryption keys without ever needing to assemble them.
 More than that, DFC places key fragments in various locations, constantly refreshed mathematically and lets the user keep one fragment of the key in his own environment.
-True Zero-Knowledge is achieved – the Encryption Key never exists as a whole AND even AKEYLESS, the service provider, can’t see or access the key as a whole.
+True Zero-Trust Encryption is achieved – the Encryption Key never exists as a whole AND even AKEYLESS, the service provider, can’t see or access the key as a whole.

 AKEYLESS Secrets Management Platform Answers All Your Needs with a Single Solution